-Note that bonuses and other incentives aren’t included in the following May 2020 BLS numbers, both of which can add considerably to the base salaries listed.
+Note that bonuses and other incentives aren’t included in the following May 2020 BLS numbers, both of which can add considerably to the base accountant salaries listed.

 Corporate Staff Accountants, Bookkeepers, and Accounting Clerks

 New York-based companies have corporate offices teeming with accountants at every level, from entry-level staff accountants to senior-level cost accountants.
 If you’re fairly new to the field, you’ll earn about $36,940, which represents the 25th percentile.
-With a few more years of experience under your belt, you’ll earn a salary that’s closer to the median level—$47,350.
+With a few more years of experience under your belt, you’ll earn an annual salary that’s closer to the median level—$47,350.

 Those with considerable experience and certainly those who have achieved senior-level positions enjoy salaries at the top of the pay scale (75th -90th percentile)—$59,510 – $71,340.

 Forensic accountants bring their unique skillset to the financial services industry to investigate fraud claims and ensure accuracy and truth in financial reports.